marlonxteban/succulents/README.md

 application that shows you succulents, their characteristics and where to get them.
 Note: Actually this app is a prototype developed for the capstone project of Full Stack Web Developer nanodegree by Udacity.

+## motivation
+This project is carried out as the first step towards the implementation of an application that allows to see, manage and finally sell plants (succulents).

+# Dependencies

 ## Database Setup
 This project uses a postgres database engine.
 In the root folder there is a file named `succulents.psql`.